Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 Western Express

 Western Express has been on a growth path since it was founded in 1991.
-Today, Western Express operates a substantial fleet of dry van and flatbed trailers, providing full-truckload solutions within the U.S.
+Today, Western Express operates a substantial fleet of dry van and flatbed trailers with an average fleet age of just 1.5 years.
+The company provides full-truckload solutions within the U.S.

-• Services: Flatbed, heavy specialized, dry van, freight brokerage
+• Services: Flatbed, heavy specialized, dry van, freight brokerage, dedicated

 • Founded Date: 1991